derek-dchu/awesome-note/java_classes_and_objects.md

 ## Nested Class
 ### Static Nested Class
-* cannot refer directly to instance variables or methods defined in its enclosing class.
+Cannot refer directly to instance variables or methods defined in its enclosing class: it can use them only through an object reference.

 ### Inner Classes
 non-static nested classes.

+*  Instantiate an inner class:
+  1.  must first instantiate the outer class.
+  2.  create the inner object within the outer object with this syntax:

+    ```java
+    Outer.Inner innerObj = outerObj.new Inner();
+    ```

-* cannot define any static members itself.
+* Cannot define any static members itself.
-* it has direct access to the methods and fields of its enclosing instance.
+* Has direct access to the methods and fields of its enclosing instance.
 * Inner class can be extended by outer class, but the outer class has to define constructor.

 ```java